-More than one-third of recipients have been on it more than 2 years
+More than one-thirds of recipients have been on it more than 2 years

 New figures show that the number of Hamilton residents on social assistance is slowly returning to pre-recession levels.
-But those receiving it are having a harder time getting off.
+But those receiving it are having a harder time getting off it.

 Ontario Works by the numbers

 Number of OW recipients in Hamilton in May: 12,950

 Number who have been on it less than one year: 48%